 The exception to this is the blink frog (including the unique blink frog Prince Ribbit), which likes distortion energy; it is immune to all distortion effects, and has a 20% chance of being healed by them instead.

 Unwielding a weapon branded with distortion will cause severe translocation miscast effects, including severe damage or even banishment (25% chance).
 This is a very good reason for you to avoid wield-IDing random magic and artifact weapons.
 Followers of Lugonu are protected from this effect.
 A weapon given the temporary distortion brand by the Warp Weapon spell does not suffer this limitation.

 - Since the brand's effect is not dependent on the damage your weapon does, it works best on a fast, edged weapon with low base delay.
 But remember that the nature of the brand will prolong fights by blinking enemies away from you, disperse enemies over the whole floor and ultimately banish many stronger foes for decreased experience gains.
 That being said, if you intend to switch weapons occasionally, you almost certainly won't want to deal with a distortion weapon's guaranteed miscast effects.

 - Note that quivering and firing a distortion weapon does not cause any miscast effects, but this may be less useful than it seems.
-Although you can occasionally get useful results doing this, remember that some enemies will picks up found weapons and use them against you.
+Remember that some enemies will pick up found weapons and use them against you.
 Enemies don't have to worry about un-wielding distortion weapons!

 - Until you've become strong enough that a trip to the Abyss is annoying instead of lethal, you should not leave distortion weapons lying around.
 There are several ways to safely dispose of them: